 For judges that have moved into judging territory in breeds/groups with which they don’t have the experience, it is incumbent upon them to continue to gain in-depth breed knowledge.
 This may mean checking with a breed mentor after an assignment to discuss the dogs and your rationale for placements.
 It may also mean discussing the dogs with a highly knowledgeable B-O-E on the day.
 How many times have we stopped to ask ourselves, “Did I do the right thing?”
 Having a knowledgeable mentor or B-O-E to ask and receive honest feedback from gives you reinforcement of your adjudication or the opportunity to better understand, and possibly correct, your prioritization of traits within that breed.

 Do you discuss the breed with knowledgeable B-O-Es just for the sheer joy of learning and discussion?
-Continue to attend shows with significant entries of a breed and sit ringside with one or two of these individuals to watch, listen, and discuss.
+Continue to attend shows with significant entries of a breed and sit ringside with one or two of these individuals to watch, listen, and discuss, that will greatly improve breed education.
 The nuances of each breed that are gained through such exchanges are invaluable.
 Discussions of current fads, strengths, and weaknesses in the breed are of benefit to your future adjudication of a breed.

 Want to really know a breed?
 Watch it do its “job”!
 In too many breeds there is a chasm between show dogs and “working” dogs.
 Coat and grooming frequently add to that divide.
 What a revelation it was to me to observe Poodles retrieving ducks on land and in water.
 For two years in a row, I attended the Working Certificate and Working Certificate Excellent tests while PCA was still in Salisbury, MD and Anne Rogers Clark was still alive.
 I distinctly remember watching a standard retrieve a duck from the lake and coming out with its head held high and that duck in his mouth.
 It was as if the light bulb went on.
 I turned to Annie and said, “now I understand carriage in this breed.”
 Her smile was all I needed as the reassurance of what she had explained in the seminar and workshop!